ronaldoussoren/pyobjc/docs/apinotes/CoreBluetooth.rst

 API Notes
 ---------

-The entire "CoreBluetooth" framework on MacOSX 10.9 (or later) is available from Python.
+The entire "CoreBluetooth" framework on macOS 10.9 (or later) is available from Python.